-Mandalay currently owns 100% interests in two producing assets - Costerfield, Australia (producing Au and Sb) and Björkdal, Sweden (producing Au), and one asset on care and maintenance - Cerro Bayo, Chile (Ag and Au).
+Mandalay currently owns 100% interests in two producing assets - Costerfield, Australia (producing Au and Sb) and Björkdal, Sweden (producing Au).

-The Corporation's material properties are Costerfield, Cerro Bayo, and Björkdal.
+The Corporation's material properties are Costerfield and Björkdal.
 Costerfield, acquired as a shut-in operation, was initiating the restart of production in the third quarter of 2009 shortly before Mandalay acquired ownership on December 1, 2009.
-Björkdal was acquired as an operating mine by the Corporation in September of 2014.
-Cerro Bayo, also acquired as a shut-in operation, was restarted in the third quarter of 2010, soon after acquisition by Mandalay, with commercial production commencing during the first quarter of 2011.
-The Cerro Bayo operation was placed on care and maintenance in September 2017 following the Inundation Event.
-The Corporation is working on technical studies permitting authorizations required for a resumption of operations.
+Björkdal was acquired as an operating mine by the Corporation in September 2014.